uttori/uttori-wiki/README.md

 # Uttori Wiki

+UttoriWiki is a fast, simple, wiki knowledge base for Express.js & Node.js that stores data in any format (Markdown, Wikitext, Creole, AsciiDoc, Textile, reStructuredText, BBCode, Pendown, etc.), and renders to HTML.

+UttoriWiki is the wiki module for the [Uttori](https://github.com/uttori) set of components allowing single chunks of functionality be changed or update to fit specific needs.
+Don't want to write in Markdown?
+You don't need to!
+Don't want to store files on disk?
+Choose a database storage module!
+Already running a bunch of external dependencies and want to plug into those?
+You can most likely do it!

-UttoriWiki is a wiki module for the [Uttori](https://github.com/uttori) set of components.
-UttoriWiki was originally a fork of [Hazel](http://hazel.wmk.io/) but has since become a set of projects with every aspect of the original codebase having been fully refactored into several smaller projects each with a full set of unit tests.
+UttoriWiki was originally a fork of [Hazel](https://github.com/wkallhof/hazel) but has since become a set of projects with every aspect of the original codebase having been fully refactored into several smaller projects each with a brand spankin' new set of unit tests.
 The goal has shifted away from just being a wiki to becoming a modular set of components to quickly spin up not only a wiki, but many other types of sites all powered by the same underlying components.

 # Config